BarnaGergely/pico-8-game-starter/CONTRIBUTING.md

 - Add comments for:
     - every variable: `-- player speed in pixels per frame`
     - functions, complex logic and algorithms: `-- update enemies position based on absolute coordinates in pixels`
+- Comments, tabulation, spaces are free, so use them generously
+    - Its easier to write a few extra lines of comments, than to remember what the code does after a few weeks

 #### Naming Conventions
 - **Variables**: `plr_x`, `enemy_count`, `is_jumping`